thecraftman/vagrant-commands/README.md

 ## What is vagrant

  Vagrant is a tool for working with virtual environments.
-Vagrant provides
+Vagrant provides a